 Because of this, you can have learning difficulties and not even realise it, instead calling yourself ‘lazy’ or ‘different’.

 [Exhausted by your parenting struggles?
 Feel like there is nobody who understands your frustrations?
-Consider talking to a Skype therapist who gets it, and provides the support you need.]
+Consider talking to an online therapist who gets it, and provides the support you need.]

 Learning difficulty vs learning disability